 Here’s a lovely shot of two members of the team on location this week, in the north of England to prove the point.

 The Co-Parenting Matters, Covid – 19 safe, mobile team, in this instance Trish and Kayla, have taken a motor home and camper van with them this week in order to spend extended time with a family in need, saving on travel time and costs and accommodation expenses, enabling them to focus on what they do best.

 “We’ve had to jump on empty planes, boats and trains, during this #Covid19 pandemic, as, while remote consultations certainly have their merits, sometimes you simply have to meet face to face and obivously that calls for adapting to the demands of the time.”Trish

-“One of the many benefits of having a diverse inter-disciplinary team is that we can more easily match support to client needs, usually with Trish acting as the client and diagnostic lead.”
+“One of the many benefits of having a diverse inter-disciplinary team network to call upon is that we can more easily match support to client needs, with Trish acting as the client and diagnostic lead as well as mentor.”

 Kayla has extensive experience working with adults with psychiatric diagnoses, and special needs who experience emotional challenges living in the community.
 Kayla has taught African drumming and dance in schools, and youth clubs.
 Kayla has run retreats specifically for people in recovery from drugs and alcohol.
 She is presently completing a training in meditation for children

 Kayla’s reflective sensitivity and capacity to tune into clients needs is combined in her unique approach.
 A yoga teacher, with training in reflexology, yoga massage, Neuro Linguistic Programming NLP, Indian Head Massage, Swedish body massage, drumming workshops, Reiki Master and Tibetian bowls and meditation brings a blend of physical, neurological, sensual and spiritual awareness to Kayla’s practice.

 The Role of an Independent Social Worker (ISW)